 Selling wine is one thing; choosing a shipping method and successfully shipping it is another.
 It’s no secret that wine needs to be packaged well to arrive safely, but there’s more to it than a neatly arranged box.

-eCommerce wine sellers need to follow state laws for every location they ship to, meet regulations for shipping companies, and more.
+eCommerce wine sellers need to follow state laws and regulations for every location they ship to, meet regulations for shipping companies, and more.
 Shipping wine takes all the work of selling wine in a bar or restaurant, with the added work of sending wine across state or country lines.
 Here's what you should be aware of when learning how to ship a bottle of wine.

 - Review Your Licensure

 As an online wine business, at the bare minimum, you need an eCommerce business license and a shipping license.
 The former demonstrates that you’re a lawful business.
 The latter shows that you have the permission to send alcoholic beverages to customers outside of a wine retailing environment.
 This isn’t the same as the standard practice of getting a liquor license, but it’s similar in nature.

 - Double Check Required Paperwork

 Alcohol is a heavily regulated product, and with that comes essential business paperwork.
-Verify that you have necessary documents completed, like your eCommerce business license, shipping license, dealer’s license, or manufacturer’s license.
+Verify that you have necessary documents completed, like your eCommerce business license, shipping license, dealer’s license, and/or manufacturer’s license.

 Shipping licenses are particularly important as they dictate which states you can ship into as an alcohol business.
 You can get a shipping license from the state you plan to do business in by contacting their tax office and filling out the application.
-A shipping license incurs a fee and, depending on state laws, will require you to renew it every couple years.
+A shipping license incurs a fee and, depending on state laws, will require renewal every couple years.